Gary Nelson (auto racing): NASCAR crew chief

 Of all Nelson's success in racing, Nelson is most proud of the safety improvements.
 Dale Earnhardt lost his life on February 18, 2001.
 Since that date to the time of this writing (July 2, 2019) there has not been another life-threatening accident in any of NASCAR's National racing series.
 Nelson left his position at NASCAR in 2007 to form his own company, Gary Nelson & Associates.
 NASCAR became the first client for Gary Nelson & Associates.
 A motorcycle race team (Pair of Nines) hired Gary Nelson & Associates to manage their racing team.
 The team won several events and the 2008 Moto ST championship.
 Also in 2008, a Grand American road race team, Brumos Porsche, hired Nelson as consultant.
 The team won the 2009 Rolex 24-hour endurance race in Daytona.
 In 2010 Gary Nelson & Associates was hired to form a new team called Action Express Racing for new car owner Bob Johnson.
 Nelson took the title of Team Manager, a position he holds today.
-Action Express Racing, managed by Gary Nelson won its first race, the 2010 Rolex 24 event in Daytona and has gone on to win several other events during 2011 - 2014 including the 2014 Rolex 24 in Daytona.
+Action Express Racing, managed by Gary Nelson won its first race, the 2010 Rolex 24 event in Daytona and has gone on to win many major events and National Championships since.

 Nelson was inducted into the West Coast Stock Car Racing Hall of Fame and is credited with many innovations still in use today in racing.
 Roof flaps, power steering, generation 5 NASCAR chassis, cowl flaps, are a few.